Neeraj-Natu/movies/micro-services/deployment/istio/ReadMe.md

 [What is Istio](https://istio.io/docs/concepts/what-is-istio/)

+## Installing Istio

+(incase of issues follow this [installation link](https://preliminary.istio.io/docs/setup/kubernetes/install/helm/).)
+In case if you want to install a custom version of Istio (recommended 1.1 and above) follow the steps as mentioned below:

+* First download/clone the release of Istio that you want to install this will contain the YAML files for Kubernetes, samples and istioctl for manual sidecar injection.

+*   Second Ensure the kubenetes cluster has atleast 4 nodes and the ensure current user has admin permissions  this is done using following command:

+      ` kubectl create clusterrolebinding cluster-admin-binding --clusterrole=cluster-admin    --user=$(gcloud config get-value core/account)`

+* Make sure Helm is version 2.10 or above.

+* In case you donot want to use the charts in release and want the Istio release Helm Chart repo instead just add them to helm using below command:

+  `helm repo add istio.io https://storage.googleapis.com/istio-release/releases/1.2.0/charts/`

+* change directory to the root of release.

+* Now bootstrap all the istio CRDs using the below command to install `istio-init`

+    `helm install install/kubernetes/helm/istio-init --name istio-init --namespace istio-system`

+* Once that is done use below command to install istio:

+    `helm install install/kubernetes/helm/istio --name istio --namespace istio-system`

+## Installing services on an Istio enabled cluster

 When deploying services on a Istio enabled cluster.
 The recommended approach is to use automatic sidecar injection turned on.

 So when you create the Istio enabled GKE cluster the first command to apply is below:

 `kubectl label namespace default istio-injection=enabled`